prediqtiv/prediqtiv.github.io/trades-get/README.md

 <!--  a descriptive picture of a desired future state -->

+## Developer Notes

+Issue:files hosted on GitHub Pages cannot be set to rub at fixed time

+Solution: Run files using Google Apps Script which allows for triggers to run scipts at fixed times and intervals

+Issue: Using GAS, cannot send 500 files to GitHub all at once.

+Solution: Triggers can be set for every 30, 15, 10, 5 or 1 minutes

+Current timings: sending 25 symbols once a minute.
+Takes over a thousand seconds, but has had very few failures.
+Speed-ups will be explored.

 ### Wish List / To Do

 Soon
+* 2017-04-28 ~ Not run on weekends
 * 2017-04-25 ~ Add getMoreTicks function
 * 2017-04-25 ~ Catch errors on getTick - especially over six minutes termination error - and start new trigger
 * 2017-04-24 ~ filesToGitHub: show how many files uploaded each run